spdx/spdx-3-model/model/Dataset/Properties/sensitivePersonalInformationType.md

 ## Description

-The field takes either a Yes, None or no assertion value indicating the presence of sentive personal or personally identifiable data.
+The field takes either a Yes, None or no assertion value indicating the presence of sensitive personal or personally identifiable data.

 ## Metadata